Posted on: Wednesday 6 May 2020

 Our welfare teams have been connecting with students and parents to discuss the needs of individual students.
 Can I please encourage parents to remain in contact with your daughter’s Head of Year or Form Teacher, particularly if circumstances change and your daughter would benefit from some additional support.
 Our Counsellor, Mrs Liz Giovas, and Psychologist, Mrs Jaclyn Clancy, can be contacted to discuss concerns with changing moods or behaviours; it is not easy to tell the difference between normal worry and more serious mental health issues.
 Initiating a conversation could be the beginning of valuable support for you and your daughter.

 Monday 25 May is the proposed return date for classes to resume for students in Years 2-10.
 We are looking forward to welcoming the girls back, but also appreciate that Boarders return to campus will be determined by the advice of the Federal and State Health Authorities, and our ability to facilitate all requirements.
 It is important to also acknowledge that some students and staff with health conditions or living arrangements might continue to be vulnerable and may continue to work and learn from home.
 We will seek your assistance to understand your family’s needs as we progress towards these dates.

 We will update parents as we continue to review our School’s operational procedures during this pandemic to incorporate additional advice from the Australian Health Protection Principal Committee (AHPPC) to reduce the potential risk of COVID-19 transmission.
 You will also be advised of updates from the Queensland Curriculum and Assessment Authority (QCAA) with regards to curriculum and assessment.

 I hope in sharing these considerations with you that you are reassured we are here to help and support your family as we navigate this difficult time together.

-From our School Captain, Edwina Thomson
+From School Captain, Edwina Thomson

-From our Junior School Captains,
+From Junior School Captain and Vice Captain,

 Charlize Hamilton and Clementine Henderson